Pakol: Initial prominence in Afghanistan

-Pakols were introduced to Nuristan from neighbouring Chitral sometime in the late nineteenth century.
+The pakol was introduced to Nuristan from neighbouring Chitral sometime in the late 19th century.
 According to the first proto-ethnographic documentations, the inhabitants of Kafiristan, the Nuristanis, went about without any headgear.
 They also used to shave their head, leaving a small patch on the crown where the hair is left to grow, hanging down often as far as the waist.

-In the earliest source of the pakol in Nuristan by George Scott Robertson, he refers to the pakol as the Chitrali cap and states that it was only worn in the Bashgul valley, the easternmost valley of Kafiristan bordering Chitral, and the hat was acquired from Chitral in the further east through trade.
-This point is confirmed by the headgear worn by the men depicted in the huge woodcarvings, known as gandauws, for which the Kafiris were famous, which all date from before the Afghan occupation of Kafiristan in the late 1890s, where the men are shown wearing turbans.
+In the earliest source of the pakol in Nuristan by George Scott Robertson, he refers to the pakol as the Shin cap and Chitrali cap and states that it was only worn in the Bashgal Valley, the easternmost valley of Kafiristan bordering Chitral, and the hat was acquired from Chitral in the further east through trade.
+This point is confirmed by the headgear worn by the men depicted in the huge woodcarvings, known as gandauws, for which the Kafirs were famous, which all date from before the Afghan occupation of Kafiristan in the late 1890s, where the men are shown wearing turbans.
 Additionally, the elderly and the young initiated among the Kalash, now living just across the border in Pakistan, also traditionally wore a turban, while all the others wore the pakol.

-Pakols must have spread at a quick pace among the locals, now renamed Nuristanis, after and partially as a consequence of the conquest of Kafiristan by Abdul Rahman Khan of Afghanistan.
+The pakol must have spread at a quick pace among the locals, now renamed Nuristanis, after and partially as a consequence of the conquest of Kafiristan by Abdul Rahman Khan of Afghanistan.
 The opening up of the valleys to increased contact and trade, and the population's conversion to Islam, induced the residents to abandon their previously distinctive hairstyle and cover their heads with hats.
 The adoption of specific items of clothing to mark a new identity, especially a religious one, is well established in history.